 |JANUARY 15||FEBRUARY 1|

-After the fall priority deadline, applications are considered on a space-available basis until July 15, our final application deadline for students wanting to start in the fall term.
+*Once the fall priority deadlines have passed, we conduct rolling admissions on a space-available basis until July 15 for the majority of our graduate programs.
 Be sure to visit the additional application requirements page for your program to see if there are preferred application deadlines after fall priority.
 Please note that not all of our graduate programs offer rolling admissions.

 The following Mills graduate programs also accept applications for spring admission.